Superfund Site Profile

 Community Information Sessions for the Record of Decision

-At the request of community groups and stakeholders, we are planning to host community information sessions to present the details of the final remedy in March 2017.
-We will post the details of these information sessions on this website by the end of January 2017.
+At the request of community groups and stakeholders, EPA is planning to host community information sessions to present the details of the final remedy in March 2017.
+Information about these community sessions is below.
+Please check back to this website periodically for the most up-to-date details about these information sessions as schedules may change.

 The Portland Harbor Superfund Site, as listed on the National Priorities List, includes an in-river and an upland portion of the lower Willamette River and is the result of decades of industrial use along the Willamette River.
 The Portland Harbor Superfund Site was added to EPA's National Priorities List in December 2000.